 New Multidisciplinary Art Space to Open in Paris

 About three to four shows will be scheduled annually for the space.
-The Fondation d’Entreprise Galeries Lafayette’s inaugural exhibition will be with Lutz Bacher, which opens March 10 and runs until April 30.
-The show after Bacher’s will be a collaboration with the Performa biennial.
+The Fondation d’Entreprise Galeries Lafayette’s inaugural exhibition will feature work by Lutz Bacher and will be on view from March 10 until April 30.
+The show after Bacher’s will be a collaboration with Performa.

 Guillaume Houzé, the image and communications director of Galeries Lafayette and BHV Marais, stresses that the new space will not show art from the company’s vast holdings, known as the Fonds de dotation Famille Moulin, which features works from artists such as Wu Tsang and Anne Imhof.
 “It won’t be a jewellery box for the collection,” said Houzé.